gampleman/elm-webcomponents/README.md

 ### `@component`

 The first piece of the puzzle is the `@component` decorator.
-During run time, it's job is to register the class it's decorating as a custom element with a particular tag name.
+During runtime, its job is to register the class it's decorating as a custom element with a particular tag name.
 During code generation, we grab this tag name and use for our `Html.node` call.

 ### `@required` and `@optional`